emmhh/Inbox-Concierge/README.md

-# Live link password is tenex2026

-Sorry I forgot to include access password to the live url in submission, so I'm pasting it here.

 # Inbox Concierge - Email Classification App

 Smart email classification powered by AI.
 Authenticates with your Google account, fetches your last 200 email threads, and classifies them into customizable buckets using Gemini.